-The BlueGreen Alliance previously released a user guide breaking down the investments in the BIL.
-You can find that resource here.
+The BlueGreen Alliance previously released a user guide breaking down the investments in the BIL.3 You can find that resource at www.bluegree-nalliance.org/resourcecenter.

 IMPLEMENTATION OVERVIEW: HOW THE MONEY MOVES

 Successful navigation of the federal funding made available by the Inflation Reduction Act will require familiarity with 1) the mechanisms through which federal programs are implemented and 2) the different ways federal funds flow from federal agencies, whether through states-and, ultimately, to communities-or directly to eligible entities.
 For each of the policies we explore in this guide, we have identified which mechanism will be used in the grids included in this document.
 Below, we provide more information on those mechanisms and how they generally operate.